John Hinckley Jr.: Music

-Songwriting, performance, and art

 As a young adult, Hinckley made unsuccessful efforts to become a songwriter.
 Years later, he posted music online anonymously but received little interest.
 In October 2020, a federal court ruled that Hinckley may showcase and market his artwork, writings, and music publicly under his own name, but his treatment team could rescind the display privilege.
 Hinckley created a YouTube channel where, since December 2020, he has posted videos of himself performing original songs with a guitar and covers of songs such as "Blowin' in the Wind" by Bob Dylan, and the Elvis Presley song "Can't Help Falling in Love".
-His subscribers totaled over 41,000 by March 2025.

-On June 6, 2021, Hinckley stated in a YouTube video that he was working on an album and looking for a record label to release it.
-Hinckley announced in December 2021 that the album would be released in early 2022 on Emporia Records, a label he founded to "[release] the music of others, music that needs to be heard".

-On October 7, 2021, Hinckley self-published his first single called "We Have Got That Chemistry" onto streaming platforms.

-On November 10, 2021, Hinckley self-published another single called "You Let Whiskey Do Your Talking" onto multiple streaming platforms.
-Hinckley has also continued to release other original songs on his YouTube channel.

 In January 2022, Hinckley announced that he was looking for members for his own band.

-On June 15, 2022, after his restrictions were unconditionally lifted, it was announced that what would have been Hinckley's first live performance in front of a physically present audience at a Brooklyn, New York venue had been canceled over security concerns for "vulnerable communities" after it had received threats.
+On June 15, 2022, after his restrictions were unconditionally lifted, it was announced that what would have been Hinckley's first live performance in front of a physically present audience at a Brooklyn, New York, venue had been canceled over security concerns for "vulnerable communities" after it had received threats.
 Three other planned concerts that summer, in Chicago, Hamden, Connecticut, and Williamsburg, Virginia were cancelled because of threats to the venues.
-In July 2022 Asbestos Records decided to release some of Hinckley's songs on vinyl later that year.
+In July 2022, Asbestos Records decided to release some of Hinckley's songs on vinyl later that year.
 The album was released on July 12, 2023.

 Following his release, Hinckley took up painting, using his pet cat as a reference.
 As of May 2023, he had sold several pieces on eBay.

-In December 2024, Hinckley announced he would open a music store in Williamsburg, Virginia, but these plans were quickly scrapped by Hinckley due to negative publicity and security concerns.
+In December 2024, Hinckley announced that he would open a music store in Williamsburg, Virginia, but those plans were quickly scrapped by Hinckley due to negative publicity and security concerns.